 Jackets, coats, sweatshirts, sweaters and windbreakers (and any other items considered outerwear) shall reflect the chosen uniform colors only and cannot contain additional, non-uniform colors as accents, excluding zippers or interior linings.
+Outerwear does not need to be a solid color and may have a print or pattern.
 Lightweight shirts such as long-sleeved T-shirts or flannel shirts are not considered outerwear.
 The only sports jackets permitted are those representing AAE school athletics.
 Trench coats are not permitted.
-Uniform shirts must be worn under outerwear and students are subject to verification checks
+Uniform shirts must be worn under outerwear and students are subject to verification checks.